nreid/xanadu_resources/README.md

 ### The number of tasks

-`-n`: The number of _tasks_.
+`-n`: The number of _tasks_ you will run.
 A single number.
 These are tasks to be scheduled by SLURM and you invoke them using the SLURM command `srun`.
 They aren't lines in your script, or anything else like that.
 This option only applies if you use `srun` more than once within the script you submit using `sbatch`.
 If you don't use `srun` more than once, or at all, leave this at 1, or leave it out.

 ### The number of nodes